KessokuTeaTime/Tape-Stop/README.md

 ### Tape Stop for Fabric `1.19~1.19.2`

 > [!WARNING]
 > This version of **Tape Stop** is outdated.
-Newer modifies will only be made to the latst few versions.
+Newer modifications will only be made to the latst few versions.